rh-ecosystem-edge/accelerator_templates/kmm/different_kernels.md

 ## Discussion

 The regexp setting uses the golang regular expression syntax so can support complex regular expressions, and the mappings are tested in the order they are given from the top down.
-Together this makes it possible to support a wide range of different kernels from the same `module` resource, including not just different releases of Openshift, or different versions of the underlying OS, but different versions of Linux entirely.
+Together this makes it possible to support a wide range of different kernels from the same `module` resource, including not just different releases of OpenShift, or different versions of the underlying OS, but different versions of Linux entirely.

 ## Links